hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/clinical_reasoning/measure.md

 #### Stratifiers

 Stratifiers are used divide Measure populations into segments of interest.
 For  example, it may be of interest to compare the Measure score between different age groups or genders.
 Each stratum within a stratification is scored the same way as the overall population.
 Stratifiers are defined using the [Measure.group.stratifier](http://hl7.org/fhir/R4/measure-definitions.html#Measure.group.stratifier) element.

-HAPI does not implement stratifier support but it's on the roadmap.

 An example Measure resource with a stratifier set looks like: